shadow-maker/uofcourse/app/static/api.md

 With the API the developer can retrieve all rows for a selected table, or a single row by passing its `id` (or `code`, if aplicable) to the endpoint.

+All data returned by the API endpoints is in JSON format.

 ### Retrieving a single row {: #retrieve-single}

 If a single row is retrieved, the API will return a JSON object where every key-value pair corresponds to column data in the table.
 No URL parameters are supported when requesting a single row.